 The candidate must appoint at least one (1) chairperson.
-The candidate may appoint himself/herself as chairperson.
 The chairperson's name, mailing address, and business and residence phone numbers must be provided.
-The chairperson must also sign the "Candidate Committee Electronic Filing Form" to certify acceptance of the appointment.
+The chairperson must sign the "Candidate Committee Electronic Filing Form" to certify acceptance of the appointment and that the information on all electronically filed reports are true and accurate.